aws/amazon-vpc-cni-k8s/README.md

 Default: `true`

 Specifies whether `NodePort` services are enabled on a worker node's primary network interface\.
-This requires additional `iptables` rules, and that the kernel's reverse path filter on the primary interface is set to `loose`.
+This requires additional `iptables` rules, and the kernel's reverse path filter on the primary interface is set to `loose`.

 ---